Last Updated on August 21, 2023 by Labib Ahmad

 More and more service providers, including Gmail, are starting to offer two-factor authentication.
 It can be as easy as getting an SMS text message sent to your cell phone that gives you a temporary PIN code when logging in.

-Putting a few hundred dollars into these basic online security measures will let you sleep better at night.
-While these eight steps will not transform your business into Fort Knox, they will go a long way into making your business more secure.
+Putting some time and effort into these basic online security measures will let you sleep better at night.
+While these 8 steps will not transform your business into Fort Knox, they will go a long way into making your business more secure.
 Remember that fraudsters love to go after easy targets so any step you take to increase your cyber-security makes their work harder.
-It may even prompt them to move on to an easier target – much like a deadbolt and a security camera.
+It may even prompt them to move on to an easier target.